Veterinary Team Personal Preferences-Self Care

 After the small groups have shared the things that stress them out and help them to relax, bring the team together in the larger group to share their findings.

-Now, you as a manager, you have a very defined idea of your team’s stressors and relievers.
+Now, you as a manager, have a very defined idea of your team’s stressors and relievers.
 Now, your team knows what stresses each other out and how to offer support when “chilling.”

 This is also a good exercise around the Holidays, one of the most stressful times of the year.
 PLUS, veterinary hospitals tend to see more euthanasias during the Holidays, too.
 A DOUBLE WAMMY for veterinary teams!